etsryn/File-Type-Converter/README.md

 2. You may add more functionality like PDF password encryption and decryption
 3. You may add functionality that allows user to rename the output file to their choice of name before downloading it

+# Changelog
+1. Currently working on 2nd point of Contributing section.

+# Conclusion
+This program is currently compiling with zero error, so you are good to go with it, **Thank You**

 # License
 Apache-2.0 license

 # Contact me at

-LinkedIn Account : www.linkedin.com/in/rayyan-ashraf-71117b249
+LinkedIn Account : www.linkedin.com/in/rayyan-ashraf-71117b249<br />
-Instagram Account : @etsrayy
+Instagram Account : @etsrayy<br />
 Email At : ryshashraf@gmail.com

-# Changelog
-1. Currently working on 2nd point of Contributing section.

-# Conclusion
-This program is currently compiling with zero error, so you are good to go with it, Thank You